MetPX/sarracenia/doc/Prog.rst

   from sarra.flowcb import FlowCB

+  add_option( 'file_string' , default_value='hello world')  # declare options to avoid 'unknown option' messages being logged.

   class File_Noop(FlowCB):
       def __init__(self,parent):
-          parent.declare_option( 'file_string' )  # declare options to avoid 'unknown option' messages being logged.

-      def on_start(self,parent):
-          if not hasattr(parent,'file_string'):  # set default values here, if necessary. parent.file_string='hello world'

       def on_file(self,parent):
-          parent.logger.info("file_noop: I have no effect but adding a log line with %s in it" % parent.file_string ) return True
+          parent.logger.info("file_noop: I have no effect but adding a log line with %s in it" % self.o.file_string ) return True

 See `Flow Callback Points`_ for a full list of names of methods which are significant.